How to Roast a Boneless Leg of Lamb

 You really can't go just by time because there are so many factors that can affect the eventual temperature, including the weight of the meat you are cooking, how tightly it is tied, whether is it stuffed or not, how hot your oven is really cooking at, how long you let it rest - that kind of stuff.

 What is the desired internal temperature?

-If I were serving the lamb to guests who like it rare, I might pull it out rare, cut off a piece of the meat and continue cooking the rest for a few more minutes until medium.
-The question is what temperature is rare, medium-rare and medium?
+If I were serving the lamb to guests who like it rare, I might pull it out rare, cut off a piece of the meat, and continue cooking the rest for a few more minutes until medium.
+The question is, what temperature is rare, medium-rare, and medium?

-If you look through 10 different cookbooks, you may find 10 different temperature ranges for each level of doneness.
-For example, The Complete Meat Cookbook says rare is 125ºF to 130ºF, medium-rare at 130ºF to 140ºF, and medium at 140ºF to 150ºF.
+If you look through 10 different cookbooks, you may find ten different temperature ranges for each level of doneness.
+For example, The Complete Meat Cookbook says rare is 125º F to 130º F, medium-rare at 130º F to 140º F, and medium at 140º F to 150º F.

-The New Basics Cookbook sees rare at 135ºF to 140ºF and medium at 150ºF to 155ºF.
+The New Basics Cookbook sees rare at 135º F to 140º F and medium at 150º F to 155º F.

 And then there is the USDA Recommendation.
 They see rare at 140ºF, medium-rare at 150ºF, and medium at 160ºF.
-Most chefs would tell you an internal temperature at 160 is well done and too dry.
+Most chefs would tell you an internal temperature of 160 is well done and too dry.

 Resting & Thermometers

-We used our old meat thermometer and pulled the meat out at our desired temperature of 140ºF and then tested it with an instant thermometer to see that it read 150ºF.
-After resting, it ended up at about 155ºF and was ok for us, but you can see how important it is that your thermometer is accurate.
-Then again, maybe my old thermometer was really the accurate one.
+We used our old meat thermometer and pulled the meat out at our desired temperature of 140ºF and then tested it with an instant thermometer to see that it read 150º F. After resting, it ended up at about 155ºF and was okay for us, but you can see how important it is that your thermometer is accurate.
+Then again, maybe my old thermometer was the accurate one.
 I'll have to test them in boiling water.